 It is not as skin-concern specific as serum

-While serum is packed with specific ingredients to target specific skin concerns in a small bottle, an essence is more inclusive for all skin concerns packed in larger bottles.
-In general it hydrates your skin, repairs your skin barrier and enhances the absorption of the following active ingredients that you put on your skin.
+While serums are packed with specific ingredients to target specific skin concerns in a small bottle, essences are more inclusive for all skin concerns packed in larger bottles.
+In general, it hydrates your skin, repairs your skin barrier and enhances the absorption of the following active ingredients that you put on your skin.

 It is something in between a toner and serum

-How to incorporate an essence into your routine?
+How to incorporate an essence into your skincare routine?

 Essence is a gentle product that can be used two times daily, day or night, whatever feels right for your skin.
-There is no right or wrong on how to incorporate essence into your routine.
+There is no right or wrong in incorporating essences into your routine.
 You can either apply it on a damp-cleansed face or right after your toner step.
 Choose whichever step you are most comfortable with.
 Your skin, your way!

-My tips: With the colder season over the corner, you can layer your essence after your toner for that extra boost of hydration for your skin.
+My tips: In colder seasons, you can layer your essence after your toner for that extra boost of hydration for your skin.
 No more dry and cracked skin during the winter with this combo!

 You can pour an appropriate amount of product on your palm and cup it gently into your skin.
-This method will allow you to save up more products, the warmth of your skin will help the product to absorb better as well.
-If your skin is needing that extra exfoliating step from a cotton pad, you can soak your cotton pad with this skin-beneficial essence and swipe it all over your skin (always down to your neck).
+This method will allow you to save up more products; the warmth of your skin will help the product absorb better.
+If your skin needs that extra exfoliating step from a cotton pad, you can soak your cotton pad with this skin-beneficial essence and swipe it all over your skin (always down to your neck).
 The extra hydration on your skin will help your other product’s active ingredients to penetrate better into your skin.

 An essence is not a ride-or-die kind of product.
-It is not essential but yet can be beneficial whenever it is added to your routine.
+It is not essential but can be beneficial whenever added to your routine.

-If you have drier skin type and aging-skin, you can benefit the most out of this particular step.
+If you have a drier skin type and ageing skin, you can benefit the most from this particular step.
 Their additional hydrating and active ingredients can plump up your skin and smooth out the appearance of fine lines.
-Moreover, a bouncy, plump and radiant skin is the best canvas for great makeup, no more cracky makeup during the day.
+Moreover, bouncy, plump and radiant skin is the best canvas for great makeup, no more cracky makeup during the day.